-As stated, there is a higher chance of miscarriage in the first 12 weeks, which is why some Moms prefer to wait until they are 12 weeks pregnant before announcing, as it is easier to tell their closest friends and family of a miscarriage, rather than everyone else.
+As stated, there is a higher chance of miscarriage in the first 12 weeks, which is why some mums prefer to wait until then.
+Many believe it's easier to tell only their closest friends and family of a miscarriage, rather than everyone else.

 However, a few points to consider:

 “I've had two miscarriages in my first trimester.
-After the first, you find out how common a miscarriage can be and so to avoid having to let everyone know I had a miscarriage, it was easier to wait.”
+After the first, you find out how common a miscarriage can be and so to avoid having to let everyone know I had a miscarriage, it was easier to wait with my second.”

 “Give yourself time to enjoy the special news before telling everyone.
 It’s a special time and kind of fun having a secret from the world.”

-“Any pregnancy (successful or lost) should be recognized, celebrated, and grieved if need be.
-The notion of making women believe they have to wait until 12 weeks disregards all those babes who weren’t ready for earth and grew their wings before the 12 week announcement.
-Ultimately, the decision is up to the parents but no one should be made to feel it’s ‘too early’ to honor the new life they’ve created.”
+“Any pregnancy (successful or lost) should be recognised, celebrated, and grieved if need be.
+The notion of making women believe they have to wait until 12 weeks disregards all those babes who weren’t ready for earth and grew their wings before the 12 week mark.
+Ultimately, the decision is up to the parents, but no one should be made to feel it’s ‘too early’ to honour the new life they’ve created.”